top of page

 Mathematical Structure of General Relativity

-These are a few collections of lecture notes associated to talk series I've given at our physics and math departments' Dirac talks, a weekly chalk talk club comprised of graduate students and faculty oriented towards the intersection of mathematics and physics, which demonstrate some of my interests (be forewarned: only the first set is TeXed).
+These are a few collections of lecture notes associated to talk series I gave at the Duke physics and math departments' Dirac talks, a weekly chalk talk club comprised of graduate students and faculty oriented towards the intersection of mathematics and physics, which demonstrate some of my interests (be forewarned: only the first set is TeXed).

 bottom of page